hhubbell/vim-dbqp/README.md

-# Vim Database Query Persist
+# Vim Database Query Plugin

 Interactively send queries to a database using a persistent ODBC connection.